Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/07-firFilter_AIEvsHLS/AIE/README.md

 <summary>AI Engine Kernels and Graph Representation</summary>

 ### AI Engine Kernels and Graph Representation
 DSPLib FIR filter kernels are C/C++ programs written using specialized intrinsic calls that target the VLIW vector processor.
-The AI Engine compiler compiles the kernel code to produce an executable ELF file for each of the AI Engines being used in the design.
+The AI Engine compiler compiles the kernel code to produce an executable ELF file for each of the AI Engines used in the design.
 Review [AI Engine Kernel Programming Section in the AI Engine Documentation](#ai-engine-documentation) for a high-level overview of kernel programming.
-These DSPLib kernels can be stitched together to function as AI Engine graphs written in C++.
+You can stitch  DSPLib kernels together to function as AI Engine graphs written in C++.
 In this design, the AI Engine compiler writes a summary of compilation results to `build/fir_aie_$(N_FIR_FILTERS)firs_$(N_FIR_TAPS)taps/Work/fir_aie_graph.aiecompile_summary`.
 You can view the graph by running the following command:

 `vitis_analyzer build/fir_aie_$(N_FIR_FILTERS)firs_$(N_FIR_TAPS)taps/Work/fir_aie_graph.aiecompile_summary`

-The following figures show the graph representation of the AI Engine kernels (N_FIR_FILTERS=1, N_FIR_TAPS=64).
+The following figures show the graph representation of the AI Engine kernels (`N_FIR_FILTERS=1`, `N_FIR_TAPS=64`).

 ![Image of FIR Filter Chain, 1 Filters, each 64 taps](images/FIR_64_TAPS_AIE_graph_compile_summary.PNG)